eclipse-edc/MinimumViableDataspace/README.md

 ./gradlew dockerize -Ppersistence=true
 ```

-this builds the runtime images and creates the following docker images: `connector:latest`, `catalog-server:latest`
+this builds the runtime images and creates the following docker images: `controlplane:latest`, `catalog-server:latest`
 and `identity-hub:latest` in the local docker image cache.
 Note the `-Ppersistence` flag which puts the HashiCorp Vault
 module and PostgreSQL persistence modules on the classpath.
 These obviously require additional configuration, which is
 handled by the Terraform scripts.